dodie/scott/CONTRIBUTING.md

 ## Step 4.
 Make your change
+Please use the following guidelines:

+- Make sure to respect existing formatting conventions.
+(Follow the same coding style as the code that you are modifying.)
+- Update documentation for the change you are making.
-Add tests for your modifications where possible.
+- Add tests for your modifications where possible.
+- Write descriptive commit messages and add each logical change to a separate commit to make code review easier.

 Make the whole test suite pass (Step 2), and check the final rendering (Step 3).

 ## Step 5.
 Push and [submit a Pull Request](https://github.com/dodie/scott/compare/)